-The budget augmentation includes \$349,072 for four new dedicated positions and \$162,000 for vendor assistance to support Covered California's Community Engagement and Partnership Program.
+The budget augmentation includes \$349,072 for four new dedicated positions and \$162,000 for vendor assistance to support Covered California's Community Engagement and Partnership program.
 The budget augmentation also includes a one-time request for \$425,000 in consulting dollars to develop "Back to the Basics: Health Insurance Literacy and Education" resources.

-The Community Engagement and Partnership program will facilitate outreach to underserved populations utilizing culturally appropriate communications and will provide a platform for feedback that will support our continued efforts to engage with California's geographically and culturally disparate populations and communities.
-The program will foster relationships with community-based organizations and leaders; create pathways for ongoing, meaningful dialogue to inform stakeholders of Covered California's activities and priorities; and utilize community-level trusted messengers to help break down cultural, linguistic, and other barriers to coverage and care impacting Californians throughout the state.
+The Community Engagement and Partnership program will facilitate outreach to underserved populations using culturally appropriate communications and will provide a platform for feedback that will support our continued efforts to engage with California's geographically and culturally disparate populations and communities.
+The program will foster relationships with community-based organizations and leaders; create pathways for ongoing, meaningful dialogue to inform stakeholders of Covered California's activities and priorities; and utilize community-level trusted messengers to help break down cultural, linguistic, and other barriers to coverage and care affecting Californians.

-The Back to the Basics: Health Insurance Literacy and Education resources will support a larger initiative geared toward educating uninsured consumers - with a particular focus in rural communities and among recent immigrants - about the basics and fundamentals of the health insurance system in the US.
-These resources will be designed to help empower Californians to make informed decisions about their health care, encourage them to explore their options, and address misperceptions that are prevalent in many communities.
+The "Back to the Basics" resources will support a larger initiative geared toward educating uninsured consumers (with a particular focus on rural communities and among recent immigrants) about the fundamentals of the American health insurance system.
+These resources will be designed to empower Californians to make informed decisions about their health care, encourage them to explore their options and address misconceptions that are prevalent in many communities.
 A portion of the resources will be dedicated to continuing awareness and education for Medi-Cal transitioners and the auto-enrollment process.

 6 The Communications and Public Relations has two exempt positions.
-The Director of Communications & External Affairs with a monthly salary in FY 2024-25 of \$23,479 and Communications Deputy Director with a monthly salary of \$17,457.
+The director of Communications and External Affairs with a monthly salary in FY 2024-25 of \$23,479 and Communications deputy director with a monthly salary of \$17,457.
 This information is reported in compliance with Government Code 100503, Section 2(A).